-- ATTRACT: our commitment to attracting technology leaders by offering a modern and innovative IT environment.
+- ATTRACT: attracting technology leaders by offering a modern and innovative IT environment.

-According to research, “Open Source solutions are no more and no less secure than traditional solutions,” David Fiou explains.
+Big data, free, open, banking - it is somewhat surprising to see these words together in the highly secure world of banking.
+But in fact they go very well together.
+According to research, “Open Source solutions are no more and no less secure than traditional solutions,” David Fiou explained.
 “They therefore require the same vigilance as proprietary products.”
 Whether or not the technology is open source, cybersecurity remains a crucial issue for Societe Generale.

 Inria, the French National Institute for computer science and applied mathematics, launched the Software Heritage project in June 2016 to collect, organise, preserve and share all software that is publicly available in source code form around the world.
 Societe Generale is sponsoring this project which reflects the Group’s ambitious open source strategy - a powerful driver of innovation and agility to enhance customer service.